 Where partners are invited to attend, you need to ensure the invitation extends to same sex and civil partners as well as opposite sex partners to avoid any form of discrimination.

-Also – key point - Christmas is a Christian holiday, so do not force people to attend the Christmas party if they decline on religious grounds.
-But this does not mean you cannot call decorate the office with tinsel and trees – the Equality Act 2010 does not prevent you from applying traditions so as long as you are not breaching health & safety rules (please check your buildings insurance policy too!)
+Also – key point – Christmas is a Christian holiday, so do not force people to attend the Christmas party if they decline on religious grounds.
+But this does not mean you cannot decorate the office with tinsel and trees – the Equality Act 2010 does not prevent you from applying traditions so long as you are not breaching health and safety rules (please check your building’s insurance policy too!).
 So having fairy lights up should not cause offence on religious grounds.

 Do I need to set out rules in advance?

 This is critical – you need to remind staff that they need to remain professional as the party is an extension of the workplace and all policies and rules continue to apply.
 You want staff to have a good time, but they need to understand what is and is not acceptable; that equal opportunities and bullying and harassment policies continue to apply; and the disciplinary consequences if they breach the rules.